 More recently he moved to the third sector, working in a range of roles at Shelter - including Deputy Director of Communications, Policy & Campaigns, Head of Strategy and Head of Corporate Fundraising.

 David has worked for the Men’s Health Forum since 2002.
-He has been responsible for several of the MHF’s policy papers, including editing the Gender and Access to Health Services Study for the Department of Health and, with Erick Savoye, Men’s health around the world: a review of policy and progress across 11 countries.
+He has written and edited policy papers, including the Gender and Access to Health Services Study for the Department of Health and, with Erick Savoye, Men’s health around the world: a review of policy and progress across 11 countries.
 Earlier this year the MHF and Relate jointly published David's report on men’s use of relationship support services, Try to see it my way.